elgindykareem/Kareem-Portfolio/README.md

 Hey, welcome to my portfolio where I showcase my recent projects in data science.
 I'm finishing my degree in *Mathematical Statistics* at Stockholm's University, where I acquired skills in
 - Cleaning, visualizing and analyzing data,
-- Applying and understanding statistical methods: *OLS, Logistic Regression, kMeans, kNN, XGBoost, time forecasting, Fama-French Asset modeling.*
+- Applying and understanding statistical methods: **OLS, Logistic Regression, kMeans, kNN, XGBoost, time forecasting, Fama-French Asset modeling.**
 - Rigorous understanding of multivariable calculus and *real analysis*
 - Communicating results clearly

-I have a special interest in *time series analysis* and *classification* for data from the media industry.
+I have a special interest in **time series analysis** and **classification** for data from the media industry. **Data engineering** by managing databases and building data pipelines is also something I am open to.

+### Working with me

-As a data scientist, I keep my analysis thorough and communicable, always regarding the stakeholder first.
-Understanding **who's reading the results** greatly speeds up workflow and analyzing what's important.
-I value efficient communication of data, using visual tools and dashboards, we can easily tell stakeholders what they need to know.
-UI and UX design is something I've studied in the past and enjoy incorporating into data science.
+I keep my analysis thorough and communicable, always regarding my team and the stakeholder first.
+Understanding **who's reading the results** greatly speeds up workflow and analyzing what's important, building products that matter is what I'm here for.
+I value efficient communication of data, using **visual tools and dashboards**, we can easily tell stakeholders what they need to know. **UI and UX design** is something I've studied in the past and enjoy incorporating into data science.

 # [Project 1: Spotify Charts Analysis](https://github.com/elgindykareem/spotifychartsanalysis)